TTC Domains: Model

-For the unrestricted domain $\D = \P$, there is, in fact, no other mechanism that satisfies even the weak combination of individual rationality, pair efficiency, and strategyproofness (\citet*{ekici2024pair}).
-In general, we say a domain $\D\subset \P$ is a \df{TTC domain} if there is no mechanism, other than TTC, that satisfies individual rationality, pair efficiency, and strategyproofness on $\D$.
-Our goal is to provide a general characterization of such domains.
+For the unrestricted domain $\D = \P$, there is, in fact, no other rule that satisfies even the weak combination of individual rationality, pair efficiency, and strategyproofness (\citet*{ekici2024pair}).
+For brevity, we call such domains \df{TTC domains}.\footnote{The terminology follows a common convention in the literature on domain restrictions, where a family of domains is identified by the class of rules it characterizes; see, for example, \citet*{aswal2003dictatorial} on dictatorial domains.} Our goal is to provide a general characterization of these domains.